joeiddon/zengine/README.md

 or viewing directly in the webapp.

-To actually use test out each example just visit http://joeiddon.me/zengine/demos.
+To actually use each example just visit http://joeiddon.me/zengine/demos.